 Long-term animal studies of adalimumab injection have not been conducted to evaluate the carcinogenic potential or its effect on fertility.
 No clastogenic or mutagenic effects of adalimumab injection were observed in the in vivo mouse micronucleus test or the Salmonella-Escherichia coli (Ames) assay, respectively.
-See (TOXICOLOGY - REFERENCE BIOLOGIC DRUG, Mutagenicity and Carcinogenicity, In vitro Genotoxicity).
+See 16 NON-CLINICAL TOXICOLOGY - Reference Biologic Drug.